-By January 31, 2015, the LATI Business Office will mail a 1098-T form to you if you paid Tuition & Fees during 2014.
-Once this information is available, you will also be able to view it on your Student Portal under Student/My Finances/1098-T Info.
+Prior to January 31, 2016, the LATI Business Office mailed a 1098-T form to you if you paid Tuition & Fees during 2015.
+You are also able to view it on your Student Portal under Student/My Finances/1098-T Info.

 This page contains information on: